 If you make two pieces of steel white hot, you can weld them together by hammering.
 Hotter still, the metal will burn and spoil.
 But these temperatures are harder to reach with the sort of equipment described.

-Some scrap carbon steel is too hard for sawing or filing into shape.
+You may find that some scrap carbon steel is too hard for sawing or filing into shape.
 You will have to anneal it to make it softer and workable.
 To do this, the first step is to make the metal red hot.
-While it is hot, you can forge it.
-Don’t try to work the metal when it has lost its red heat or it may crack.
-You have to strike while the iron is hot.
-After any forging, get the steel red hot again and then anneal it by cooling it slowly.
+While it is hot, you can forge it, but don’t try to work the metal when it has lost its red heat or it may crack.
+You have to ‘strike while the iron is hot’.
+After any forging work, get the steel red hot again and then anneal it by cooling it slowly.
 The slower it cools, the better – traditionally the metal was left to cool buried in hot ashes.
 If using a propane forge, you can just leave the metal to cool in the forge so the residual heat will slow the cooling.
 You want the whole piece uniformly softened, so try to heat and cool it evenly.